Bernadette Peters's Success and Achievements in Timeline

 1994: Sarah Siddons Award

-In 1994, Bernadette Peters received the Sarah Siddons Award for her outstanding performance in The Goodbye Girl in Chicago.
+In 1994, Bernadette Peters received the Sarah Siddons Award for outstanding performance in a Chicago theatrical production for The Goodbye Girl.

-1996: Induction into American Theatre Hall of Fame
+1996: Inducted into the American Theatre Hall of Fame

-In 1996, Bernadette Peters was inducted into the American Theatre Hall of Fame at the Gershwin Theatre in New York City, becoming the youngest person to receive this honor.
+In 1996, Bernadette Peters was inducted into the American Theatre Hall of Fame at the Gershwin Theatre in New York City, as the youngest person so honored.

 1999: The Actors' Fund Artistic Achievement Medal